 However, you can prepare ahead of time.
 Today, we'll discuss some measures you can take to identify the signs of an emergency, prevent an emergency from occurring in the first place and take action to help keep your pet and yourself safe during a stressful time.

-All of these qualify as emergencies and will necessitate a visit to a Tennessee pet emergency clinic for immediate care:
+All of these qualify as emergencies and will necessitate a visit to a Nashville pet emergency clinic for immediate care:

 - Choking, difficulty breathing, or continuous coughing or gagging